DataDog/integrations-core/vault/README.md

 #### Prerequisites

 This OpenMetrics-based integration has a latest version (`use_openmetrics`: true) and a legacy version (`use_openmetrics`: false).
 To get all the most up-to-date features, Datadog recommends upgrading to the latest version.
-For more information, see the [Latest and Legacy Versioning For OpenMetrics-based Integrations][22].
+For more information, see [Latest and Legacy Versioning For OpenMetrics-based Integrations][22].

 1. Ensure you have enabled [Prometheus metrics in the Vault configuration][3].